Caitlin Elizabeth Thomson was born in Tacoma. She lived briefly in Vancouver and grew up in Toronto.

 She founded and runs The Poetry Marathon with her husband Jacob.
 The Poetry Marathon recently completed its fifth year and involved 500 participants from all over the world.

-Caitlin currently works as an editor for a web publishing company.
-She spends most of her free time hiking, cooking, and reading to her daughter June.
+In 2017 she re-located to Toronto, Canada with her family where she works as an editor for a web publishing company.
+She spends most of her limited free time reading, hiking, and playing with her daughters.

 You can contact her at firstname.lastname@example.org.